cbmuser/pet_joy/README.md

 For the CB2-line a seperate jumper is included to disconnect the LM386 amplifier, because in Wifi-mode it will produce aggy Rx-responses on the audio-line.

 ## Update-Diary
+17.7.25
+Added the fixed PETTERM v0.7.0 using the 2400 Baud fix.
+If it would'nt work and you struggeling to with messy chars, pick up the original release and give it a try.
+You can adjust the timing in petterm.s, line 618.

 15.7.25
 The "2400 Baud"-Issue is nearly fixed.
 The PETTERM bitbanging IRQ lo-timer must be adjusted to the seemingly a touch faster WEMOS D1 Mini.
 It's in testing and an updated PETTERM for this setup will follow soon.